What Happens If You Default On Student Loans?

 Student loans may not feel real at first.
 They may feel like something that doesn’t need to be faced for years.
 But when a loan goes into default, it’s serious.
 The time to face the loan has arrived – for some time now.
-Going into default means the borrower hasn’t held up their end of the bargain.
+If borrowers default on student loans, this means they have not held up their end of the bargain.
 The borrower has failed to make payments according to the terms of the promissory note.
 This article is about what happens from the moment a loan goes into default and what paths can be taken to recover.
 Even if the borrower doesn’t have the money to repay, all hope is not lost.
 Student loan default is serious but it’s not the end of the road.

 How a Student Loan Default Occurs

 For most student loans, a default occurs when the borrower fails to make a payment for 270 days.
 This applies to all federal loans except the FFEL Program loans, which go into default after 330 days.
 Nearly every private student loan is considered to be in default 120 days after non-payment.
 Needless to say, the problem has been compounding for some time.

 Student loan default notices sometimes come by error.
 For instance, federal loans do not need to be repaid if the borrower is still attending school on at least a half-time basis.
 If this is the case, contact the lending agency and be prepared to provide proof of enrollment.
 Or the loans could be in forbearance or deferment.
 Confirm that the start and end dates of either forbearance or deferment have been applied to the account.
 Everyone makes mistakes.
 Finally, perhaps payments sent have not been applied to the loans.
 If this is the case, provide proof of payment and ask for the account to be updated.
 Checks go missing all the time.

 If the default is accurate, there are still ways to recover.
 According to Federal Student Aid, a student should take the following steps:

 Step 1: Contact the lending agency that is sending the bills